 - Projected Growth Rate: 29%

 Medical Records and Health Information Technicians: These technicians organize and maintain medical records to ensure proper health data management.
-This position requires careful attention to detail and an understanding of various classification systems to code patient information.
+This position requires careful attention to detail and an understanding of various classification systems for coding patient information.

 - Median Annual Salary: $39,180